The Last Kingdom of Al Andalus (The Play)

 MUHAMMAD.

-This dagger is unfamiliar to me.
-I have never seen a dagger of this design.
+This dagger is unknown to me.
+I have never seen a weapon of this fashion.

 THE ROYAL GUARD.